-In order to meet the tenant's programme, the works will be divided into two discrete sections, each with their own Sectional Completion date.
-The apportionment of these two sections is described below.
+In order to meet the tenant's programme, the works will be divided into three discrete sections, each with their own Sectional Completion date.
+The apportionment of these sections are described below.

 2.2 Sectional Completion Boundaries

 Please refer to the following sketch highlighting the Sectional Completion Boundaries.